 The Light of the World Calls Us From Darkness Into Safe Harbor

-I can't think of anything more dark, and dense and thickly fogged than trying to navigate through this life without the Lord, His living Word and His Holy Spirit guiding us through it and to our eternal destinations.
+I can't think of anything darker, dense, and thickly fogged than trying to navigate through this life without the Lord, His living Word and His Holy Spirit guiding us through it and to our eternal destinations.
 And I can't think of anything more fixed and stable than Jesus our Savior as our source of light.

 The Light of the World Was Is and Is To Come

 Phil Olson a Messianic friend explains how Jesus has been the light of the world since the beginning.

 "If you read in Genesis it says that on the 1st day G-d said "Let there be Light" that Light was and is Yeshua (Jesus).
 We know this because it wasn't until the 4th day that G-d created the heavenly bodies such as the sun, moon and stars.
 So Yeshua was called forth from eternity by His Father at the inception of time.
 G-d Called forth His Son out of the realm of eternity and into the realm of time"